gelisam/commutative/README.md

         >>> lookupBy' (>) 10 env
         Just 'd'

 But if you wrote `lookupBy'` assuming its argument was commutative, you would probably accept a pull request suggesting the following reimplementation.
 The new code has less moving parts, and it has the same behaviour as the previous implementation.
-Or does it?
+Or has it?

         lookupBy' :: (a -> a -> Bool) -> a -> [(a, b)] -> Maybe b
         lookupBy' eq x = listToMaybe . dropWhile not_x where